Jiayan-Lim/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to add a new patient to the system.
+1. User requests to add a new patient to the system.
-2. The user enters patient details.
+2. User enters patient details.
    1. The following are required information:
          - Patient name
          - Phone Number